danbev/learning-ai/notes/ggml-quantization.md

 In the coming sections we will look at types that are used in ggml and the all start with block_ and it was not clear to me what this meant and why blocks are used.
 Blocks are simply tensors that are divided into blocks of a certain size and then quantized individually.
-As we will see we have scaling factor when we quantize which is calculated based on the maximum value in the block.
+As we will see we have a scaling factor when we quantize which is calculated based on the maximum value in the block.
 If just one or a few data points are extreme outliers (very high or very low compared to the rest of the data), they can disproportionately influence the scale factor.